Duhoumin/Duhoumin.github.io/research/research1.md

 <table><tr><td bgcolor=orange>Heavy Fermions</td></tr></table>

-Review: The Kondo problem to heavy fermions, ch.
-9, ch.
-10(Cambridge university press, 1997), [Heavy Fermions: electrons at the edge of magnetism.
+Review: The Kondo problem to heavy fermions(Cambridge university press, 1997), [Heavy Fermions: electrons at the edge of magnetism.
 Handbook of Magnetism and Advanced Magnetic Materials, Vol. 1 (Wiley, New York, 2007)](https://www.physics.rutgers.edu/~coleman/682A/electrons_on_the_brink.pdf)